 The Pediatric Oncology Education program at St. Jude Children's Research Hospital is funded by the National Institutes of Health / National Cancer Institute.
 The POE program offers a unique opportunity for students preparing for careers in the biomedical sciences, medicine, nursing, pharmacy, psychology, or public health to gain biomedical and oncology research experience.
 The POE program provides a short-term training experience (internship) in either laboratory research or clinical research.

 A primary goal of the POE program is to encourage students to pursue a career in cancer research.
 Thus, we are particularly interested in highly qualified students with a serious career interest in cancer research, either as a clinical scientist or laboratory-based research scientist.
-The St. Jude Graduate School of Biomedical Sciences will offer training in leading-edge scientific fields paired with unique mentoring in the St. Jude clinical experience.
-Highly motivated POE students would have the opportunity to join the inaugural class of the Graduate School in August, 2017.
+The St. Jude Graduate School of Biomedical Sciences offers PhD degrees, with training in cutting-edge scientific fields complemented by unique mentoring in the St. Jude clinical experience.
+Highly motivated POE students will have the opportunity to be considered for admission to the St. Jude Graduate School upon completion of their undergraduate degree.

 Students participating in the Pediatric Oncology Education program will receive training in a superb academic environment created by the interaction of committed basic scientists, research-oriented physicians, and postdoctoral fellows.
 Depending on their special interests, trainees will spend their rotations in a clinical research or a laboratory research setting.
 Trainees will be matched with a faculty mentor who shares their research interests and will participate in the mentor's ongoing research projects.
 Trainees attend a daily Lunch & Learn series designed specifically for them, as well as other clinical and basic research conferences.